orgito1015/Ghost_in_the_Machine/README.md

-Instead of blind input fuzzing, it models an application's behavioral lifecycle as a **directed graph of states and legal transitions**, then systematically attempts *illegal* transitions — state-skips, step-reordering, privilege-boundary jumps — while carrying real session context and chained values forward.
+Instead of blind input fuzzing, it models an application's behavioral lifecycle as a **directed graph of states and legal transitions**, then systematically attempts *illegal* transitions, state-skips, step-reordering, privilege-boundary jumps,  while carrying real session context and chained values forward.

 > **For authorized use only.** Run this only against systems you are